Mercateo/json-schema/README.md

 Property<Baz, String> qux;
 ```

-Tha part of the property which is represented by its type is contained in a `PropertyDescriptor` which has a generic type representing its contained type.
+The part of the property which is represented by its type is contained in a `PropertyDescriptor` which has a generic type representing its contained type.

 ### Property unwrapping